Slideshow: 11 Foods to Boost Your Eye Health

 Pistachios, walnuts, almonds whichever type tickles your fancy are rich in omega-3 fatty acids and vitamin E that boost your eye health.

-Foods such as carrots, tomatoes, bell peppers, strawberries, pumpkin, corn and cantaloupe are excellent sources of vitamins A and C. And carotenoids the compounds that give these fruits and vegetables their yellow, orange and red pigments are thought to help decrease the risk of many eye diseases.
+Foods such as carrots, tomatoes, bell peppers, strawberries, pumpkin, corn and cantaloupe are excellent sources of vitamins A and C.

 Kidney beans, black-eyed peas and lentils are good sources of bioflavonoids and zinc and can help protect the retina and lower the risk for developing macular degeneration and cataracts.

 These super supplements contain omega-3 fatty acids and have many eye health benefits, including helping to prevent or control dry eye syndrome as well as reduce the risk of macular degeneration and cataracts.